 The panel is composed of 17 members.
 Of these, 11 are physicians nominated by the national medical specialty societies and approved by the AMA Board of Trustees.
 One of the 11 is reserved for expertise in performance measurement.
 One physician is nominated from each of the following: the Blue Cross and Blue Shield Association, America’s Health Insurance Plans, the American Hospital Association and CMS.
 The remaining two seats on the CPT Editorial Panel are reserved for members of the CPT Health Care Professionals Advisory Committee.

 Supporting the CPT Editorial Panel in its work is a larger body of CPT advisors, the CPT Advisory Committee.
 The members of this committee are primarily physicians nominated by the national medical specialty societies represented in the AMA House of Delegates.
 Currently, the advisory committee is limited to national medical specialty societies seated in the AMA House of Delegates and to the AMA Health Care Professionals Advisory Committee (HCPAC), organizations representing limited-license practitioners and other allied health professionals.
 Additionally, a group of individuals, the Performance Measures Advisory Group (PMAG), who represent various organizations concerned with performance measures, also provides expertise.

 However, our representation and ability to give input at these meetings is dependent on having a sufficient number of AASM members who join the AMA.
 Please join the AMA or renew today to help us keep this position of influence and ensure that the voice of sleep specialists is heard on issues of importance to our field.
+Learn more by reading, “The Case for Membership in the AMA,” a letter to the editor published in the Journal of Clinical Sleep Medicine.
 We thank you for supporting the field of sleep medicine!